Pediatric Autoimmune Neuropsychiatric Disorders Associated with Streptococcal Infections (PANDAS)

 What are the symptoms of PANDAS?

 The symptoms of PANDAS include obsessive thoughts, compulsive behaviors and motor or vocal tics.
-These symptoms may be accompanied by a variety of other neuropsychiatric symptoms.
+These symptoms can be accompanied by a variety of other neuropsychiatric symptoms such as separation anxiety, moodiness/irritability, and anxiety attacks.

 How soon after exposure do symptoms appear?

-Children who develop PANDAS usually have an abrupt onset of symptoms.
-The symptoms usually become more intense within 24-48 hours after the onset of their Group A Strep infection.
+Children who develop PANDAS usually have a sudden onset of symptoms.
+The symptoms usually become more intense within 24–48 hours after the onset of their Group A Strep infection.

 How is PANDAS diagnosed?